 - File during an open registration period for your country, or meet a late filing exception.

-- Have a good criminal record.
+- Have no criminal record, or a very limited one.
 You may not meet the requirements for TPS if you have been convicted of a felony or two or more misdemeanors in the United States.

-- Example: You are from Nepal.
-You came to the United States before June 24, 2015, the “designation date.”
-You have lived in the United States ever since.
-There is nothing like a bad criminal record that makes you “inadmissible.”
-You could apply for TPS between June 24, 2015 and December 21, 2015, the open registration period.
+- Example: You are from Afghanistan.
+You came to the United States before May 20, 2022, the “designation date.”
+You have lived in the United States since the continuous residence date of March 15, 2022.
+You have no criminal record, no immigration violations, or other things that make you “inadmissible.”
+You could apply for TPS between May 20, 2022 and November 20, 2023, the open registration period.

 What countries are on the TPS list?